 MP for Bradford East

-Declared financial interests include two overseas visits, one family member employed, and one miscellaneous interest.
+Declared financial interests include two visits outside the UK, a family member employed, and one miscellaneous item.

 Generated 21 February 2026